Mosasaurus11/Mosasaurus11/README.md

 - 👋 Hi, I’m @Mosasaurus11
-- 👀 I’m interested in leraning pharo programming
+- 👀 I’m interested in roblox lua
-- 🌱 I’m currently learning pharo programming
+- 🌱 I’m currently learning roblox lua
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...